ccswbs/UoGd7-Training/basicbeginner.md

 ### Adding /  Removing Permissions on Pre-existing Site

 1. At the top of the Administration Menu Bar select "People".
-2. Locate the appropriate user you would like to exit.
+2. Locate the appropriate user you would like to edit.
 You can do this by either using the filter provided, scrolling through the list or in-browser search feature.
 4. Once the user is located, select the "edit" option for that user.
 5. Under the "Role" category, select or deselect the roles in which you would like the user to have.
     * All Unchecked (Except Authenticated User): User is a normal user with no creation/editing capabilities.